kickoffai/blog/_drafts/world-cup-2018-analysis.md

 ## What’s next?

-All in all, given the simplicity of Kickoff.ai's model, we are happy with the results.
-The predictive performances are competitive with more complex approaches.
+The predictive performance of Kickoff.ai is competitive with more complex approaches.
 The competition bonus/malus per team helps to refine predictions over the course of the World Cup, even though the last matches proved to be difficult to predict.
 Besides, the Kickscores learned by the model provides